Saransh149/NIT-PATNA-INTERNSHIP-PROJECTS/README.md

 1. Hand Written Digit Recognizer

-   This project identifies the hand written data using computer vision.
+   This project identifies the hand written numbers using computer vision.

    Architecture used: